optakt/flow-dps/docs/introduction.md

 ```

 You should now have the DPS API available at `localhost:5005`.
-It can be used in conjunction with the DPS Rosetta Server and the DPS Access API, which both need the address to your DPS API in order to function.
+It can be used in conjunction with the [Flow Rosetta API](https://github.com/optakt/flow-dps-rosetta) and the [Flow Access API](https://github.com/optakt/flow-dps-access), which both need the address to your DPS API in order to function.

 ### Indexing Live Sporks

 The DPS Live binary handles both indexing and serving the DPS API for its index.
-This is because it is impossible for one process to write on the index while another reads from it without causing concurrency issues.
+This is because it is impossible for one process to write to the index while another reads from it without causing concurrency issues.

 It needs to connect to the Flow network by acting as an unstaked consensus follower, and needs the following information: